 Staying in Copenhagen

 Copenhagen offers a variety of accommodation options, from charming boutique hotels in the city centre to cosy guesthouses and Airbnbs.
-Here are some options to consider:
+We used Booking.com but here are some options to consider:

 • Budget hotels: Copenhagen Downtown Hostel is well-located and great for solo travellers; Cabinn Hotels are a great choice for budget travellers with clean and comfortable rooms – prices start from £50 per night; Generator Copenhagen is a hostel with dorm beds and private rooms from £40 per night for a dorm bed and there’s Wakeup Copenhagen which is clean and basic in central locations.
 Prices start from £60 per night.